Event

 A merchant of record (MoR) is a legal entity responsible for selling goods or services to an end customer.
 They handle all payments and take on the associated liabilities, such as collecting sales tax, ensuring Payment Card Industry (PCI) compliance, and honoring refunds and chargebacks.

 Businesses can choose to be their own MoR, setting up the infrastructure and processes needed to manage payments and liabilities.
-Alternatively, merchant of record service providers exist to take the burden of payment processing and compliance away from those who would rather focus their in-house resources on other aspects of growing their business, such as product development or customer acquisition.
+Alternatively, merchant of record service providers exist to take the burden of managing payments and sales tax compliance away from those who would rather focus their in-house resources on growth through product development or customer acquisition.

 How does the merchant of record model work?